Definition

 - Requires a gluten-containing diet for accurate results.

-Quantitative IgA:
+Quantitative IgA

 - Assesses for IgA deficiency, which can render IgA-tTG insensitive.